Slavia Friulana: Early periods

-The Venetian domination

-The Venetian authorities decided to absorb the "gastaldia di Antro" in the Cividale's one, but at the same time they gave the local Slavs a remarkable autonomy.
-In fact, the territory was structured in two co-valleys (Antro and Merso) represented by their people's assemblies called arenghi; each co-valley had also the right to elect its own judges and its own tribunals (banche) whose judiciary power was extended in the villages that weren't object of feudal investitures; the whole Schiavonia had important tax benefits and the only military duties were to provide 200 men for the border defense against the neighbouring Habsburg Empire and fortify the near city of Cividale and the fortress of Palmanova as well.
-The ancient and commercial street of the Natisone valley, which connected the German world to the Adriatic sea and Italy, lost its importance soon afterwards the Habsburgs inherited the county of Gorizia (1500) and conquered the "gastaldia" of Tolmino (1516); the Austrians built another street passing along the border and this caused a heavy economic damage to the whole area which became much poorer than it was before.
+In 1420 the Patriarchate of Aquileia was invaded by the Republic of Venice.
+The Venetian authorities decided to absorb the Natisone Valley "gastaldia di Antro " in the Cividale's one, but at the same time they gave the local Slavs a remarkable autonomy.
+In fact, the territory was structured in two co-valleys (Antro and Merso) represented by their people's assemblies called arenghi; each co-valley had also the right to elect its own judges and its own tribunals (banche) whose judiciary power extended to the villages that weren't the object of feudal investitures; the whole Schiavonia had important tax benefits and its only military duties were to provide 200 men for the border defense against the neighbouring Habsburg Empire and fortify the nearby city of Cividale and the fortress of Palmanova as well.
+The ancient and commercial road of the Natisone valley, which connected Carniola to Italy, lost its importance soon after the Habsburgs inherited the county of Gorizia and conquered Upper Isonzo Valley; the Austrians built another road to Gorizia passing along the border and this caused economic damage to the whole area which became poorer than it was before.

-The Napoleonic and Austrian rule
+Napoleonic and Austrian rule

 In 1797, most of the Venetian Republic was annexed to the Habsburg Empire, including Schiavonia Veneta.
 The Habsburg authorities abolished the ancient privileges of the local Slav populations, as they had already done with a similar system of autonomy in neighboring Tolmin County in 1717.
-In 1805, the region was submitted to the Napoleonic rule, which did not restore the privileges, but replaced the old boroughs with French-style townships, led by government-appointed mayors.
-In 1813, the region fell again under Habsburg domain and in 1815 it was included in the Austrian administrative unit of Lombardy-Venetia.
+In 1805, the region was submitted to French rule, which did not restore the privileges, but replaced the old boroughs with French-style townships, led by government-appointed mayors.
+In 1813, the region fell again under Habsburg domination and in 1815 it was included in the Austrian administrative unit of Lombardy-Venetia.
 Most of the reforms introduced by the French authorities were kept.

-The local population fought bravely for Italian unity in 1848 and 1864.
-In 1866, the region became part of Italy by a referendum (won with 3687 votes against 1), with the exception of the villages of Breginj and Livek which were included in the Austrian County of Gorizia and Gradisca.
+Under the rule of the Austrian Empire, the clergy began to teach standard Slovenian to the population.
+Peter Podreka (1822–1889) gave the young people the Slovene Alphabet (1852) and the Slovene Catechism (1869), with which they began to learn standard Slovenian for the first time in history.